raphw/jenesis/README.md

   the descriptor's path strings apply directly (typically the outer assembler lambda) and capture the result for any inner sub-module that needs it.
-- **Define each step-name constant once, at the class that adds the step**, and have all consumers reference that constant. `MultiProjectModule.SOURCES` / `.MANIFESTS` belong on `MultiProjectModule` because that's the framework that wires those steps in the per-module sub-graph; `DependenciesModule.CHECKED` / `.ARTIFACTS` belong on `DependenciesModule` because that's where the steps are added; `MultiProjectModule.COMPILE` / `.RUNTIME` live on `MultiProjectModule` because that's where the per-scope sub-modules are wired.
+- **Define each step-name constant once, at the class that adds the step**, and have all consumers reference that constant. `MultiProjectModule.IDENTIFIER` / `.COMPOSE` / `.MODULE` belong on `MultiProjectModule` because that's the framework that wires those sub-modules; `DependenciesModule.RESOLVED` / `.ARTIFACTS` belong on `DependenciesModule` because that's where the steps are added.
+The per-scope sub-module folder names are derived from `DependencyScope.label()` rather than living as separate constants.
 A class that wants to point at a predecessor's leaf step uses the owner's constant - no separate "same string" duplicate.
 - **`*.properties` files exchanged between steps in different files should have a documented schema.** The conventional files (`identity.properties`, `module.properties`, `metadata.properties`, `requires.properties`,